MateusEvng/FACOM32305-POO1/00 - Comandos_Basicos/README.md

 ## 00 - Comandos Básicos

+A atividade 00 engloba Comandos básicos do Java e a Criação de classes e objetos.

+## Folder Structure

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

 The workspace contains two folders by default, where: